-While commercial reach-in fridges may come with many options including glass fronts, double doors, dual-temperature zones and movement on castors, the ultimate refrigerator unit for many businesses will be the walk-in type, or cold room, often of modular design for easy disassembly, and supplied with internal shelving, lighting and non-slip flooring.
+While commercial reach-in fridges may come with many options including glass fronts, double doors, dual-temperature zones, and movement on castors, the ultimate refrigerator unit for many businesses will be the walk-in type, or cold room, often of modular design for easy disassembly, and supplied with internal shelving, lighting, and non-slip flooring.

 How To Choose The Best Commercial Refrigerator?

-Whether your business is a restaurant, a supermarket, a caterer or anywhere else involving food storage and production, you will almost certainly need commercial refrigeration to protect your stock and the health and safety of your customers.
+Whether your business is a restaurant, a supermarket, a caterer, or anywhere else involving food storage and production, you will almost certainly need commercial refrigeration to protect your stock and the health and safety of your customers.
 So how do you go about selecting the right commercial refrigeration units?

 Your first requirement will be to measure your available storage space.
-While industrial refrigeration units are available in all sizes and shapes, you will want to make use of the greatest possible space (including vertically) to maximise your storage potential.
+While industrial refrigeration units are available in all sizes and shapes, you will want to make use of the greatest possible space (including vertically) to maximize your storage potential.
 Let’s assume that your business is going to grow – it would be a mistake to invest in inadequate commercial refrigeration to start off with.

 Think about the ease of use of the units and how well your staff will be able to manage them.
 Are the doors easy to open and close?
 Are the temperature controls close to hand and easy to understand?
 Are the shelves adjustable, and designed to make the most of available space?
 Will it be easy for your staff to empty the unit for cleaning?
 All these aspects of commercial refrigerator design should be taken into account before you make a purchasing decision.

-It’s tempting to save value by buying off-brand, but brand name units tend to be better value in terms of ease of servicing, parts availability and resale value.
+It’s tempting to save value by buying off-brand, but brand-name units tend to be better value in terms of ease of servicing, parts availability, and resale value.
 Commercial fridge repairs are easier with well-known names, and it’s more straightforward to get technical support.
-Brands such as Blizzard, Fagor, Polar and Foster Refrigerators lead the market, and should probably be the first you consider.
+Brands such as Blizzard, Fagor, Polar, and Foster Refrigerators lead the market, and should probably be the first you consider.

 Remember that your commercial refrigeration equipment has to function reliably 24 hours a day, and having to call a trained mechanic for an emergency fridge repair could be expensive in terms of repair costs and disruption to your business.
 Invest in regular maintenance and make sure you have access to a reliable local service company with trained commercial refrigeration engineers – that will help you to avoid the possibility of expensive commercial refrigeration repairs.
 If you need help with servicing but don’t know who to turn to, then look no further than ACR Repairs.

 The key to keeping your commercial refrigeration equipment running efficiently is preventative maintenance.
 There should be information about what’s needed in the unit’s manual.
 Commercial fridge repairs can be expensive if you don’t have a regular maintenance contract, so don’t wait until you have an expensive and inconvenient emergency before getting a commercial refrigeration engineer or qualified mechanic in to look at your equipment.
-A regular scheme of inspection and servicing will prevent the necessity for emergency commercial refrigeration repairs and helps give you peace of mind, as well as probably working out better value in the long term.
-Don’t leave it until you need an emergency fridge repair to start thinking ‘where can I find commercial fridge repair near me?’
+A regular scheme of inspection and servicing will prevent the necessity for emergency commercial refrigeration repairs and helps give you peace of mind, as well as probably work out better value in the long term.
+Don’t leave it until you need an emergency fridge repair to start thinking ‘Where can I find commercial fridge repair near me?’

 Things to have checked regularly include:

-Check that doors on fridges, freezers and chillers close properly, seals are air-tight and gaskets and handles are working properly, to reduce leakage of cold air and reduction in efficiency.
+Check that doors on fridges, freezers, and chillers close properly, seals are air-tight, and gaskets and handles are working properly, to reduce leakage of cold air and reduction in efficiency.
 The manual should give you advice on user-appropriate tasks such as replacing seals.

 The added benefit of regular cleaning and maintenance is that your commercial refrigeration equipment will have an extended life and will run more efficiently – you may save as much as 5 to 10 percent on running costs, as well as the unwelcome expense of commercial refrigeration repairs.

-Are you asking yourself ‘where can I get a commercial fridge repair near me?’?
+Are you asking yourself ‘Where can I get a commercial fridge repair near me?’?
 Well, ACR Repairs believes in providing the highest quality commercial fridge repairs.
-Our experienced, certified engineers work with all sorts of fridges, chillers and cold rooms, and brands including Polar, Blizzard, Fagor, Foster refrigerators and more.
+Our experienced, certified engineers work with all sorts of fridges, chillers, and cold rooms, and brands including Polar, Blizzard, Fagor, Foster refrigerators, and more.
 We have provided our services to businesses in London and surrounding areas for over 15 years.
 From a gas refill in a restaurant to an emergency repair in a hotel, we can help you in a range of situations.
 Find out more about our commercial fridge repair in London by getting in touch today.